 Pressure point relief has become something of a buzzword in recent years, but for good reason.
 And this is where viscoelastic beds shine.

-Because viscoelastic contours to your curves, it takes the pressure off your denser and heavier body parts like the hips and shoulders.
+Because viscoelastic contours your curves, it takes the pressure off your denser and heavier body parts like the hips and shoulders.
 This discovery was what gave this material its start in hospitals.
 Not only did it help patients sleep more comfortably, but it also worked to prevent things like bedsores.

-Back Support & Spinal Alignment
+Back Support and Spinal Alignment

 The best way to test your bed to see if it allows for proper alignment is to lie down on your side and have someone take a picture of you from behind.
 If you’d prefer to work alone, then set a timer on your smartphone’s camera and take a picture that way.